top of page

 Discussing the challenges faced by small audiology business providers, and some of the NAL's current projects.

-The HSP team, Chris Carlile, Gabby Luksza and Rob Aked, on their two-day regional visit to Mildura.
+The (then) HSP team, Chris Carlile, Gabby Luksza and Rob Aked, on a two-day visit to Mildura, to understand the many challenges for people with ear health issues who live in rural Australia.

 At the Mallee District Aboriginal Services, Mildura Base Public Hospital and Country Hearing Care clinic, they heard first-hand about local audiology services.